- Justin Fuente's buyout is $7.5 million if fired after this season.

 Named foreman of a sewage plant in Las Cruces in 2012, Martin generated more financial support for the country’s most irrelevant program and led a seven-win season in 2017 (and their first bowl game in 57 years).
 Since then, New Mexico State has six wins, only half of which came against FBS teams.

-Martin, after a new four-year deal in July 2018, is entering the final year of his contract.
+Martin, after a new four-year deal in July 2018, is in the final year of his contract.
 If fired after the season, there’s no buyout beyond the prorated salary for the remaining weeks.

 Despite better facilities and proof of concept four years ago, this remains an FCS-level program stuck in FBS mud.
-Still, the losses are piling up, and if a change is coming, seventh-year athletics director Mario Moccia might get creative in finding Martin’s replacement.
+Still, the losses are piling up – including two in two games this season – and if a change is coming, seventh-year athletics director Mario Moccia might get creative in finding Martin’s replacement.

 One under-the-radar name to watch: Dixie State head coach Paul Peterson.
 The former Boston College quarterback has spent the last 12 years in FCS and JUCO jobs, including 2017-18 at Snow College, in California and Utah.
 He led Dixie State – soon to be renamed Utah Tech – to eight wins in his first season (2018), almost beat the Aggies in March, and is entering his second year of a Division-I transition.